RSL Ondaatje Prize

 Peter Pomerantsev, winner of the RSL Ondaatje Prize 2016

-We are delighted to announce the winner of the RSL Ondaatje Prize 2016 is Peter Pomeransev with Nothing Is True and Everything Is Possible: The Surreal Heart of the New Russia.
-This year’s judges are Kate Adie, Moniza Alvi and Mark Lawson
+The winner of the RSL Ondaatje Prize 2016 is Peter Pomerantsev with Nothing Is True and Everything Is Possible: The Surreal Heart of the New Russia.

 - Jane Clarke The River (Bloodaxe)